 Early Years can be the child’s first experience of the wider world, outside of the family home.
 It is therefore essential that this experience is varied, rich and of the highest quality to ensure that strong foundations are built to enable our children to progress through life successfully.
 We support our children in becoming capable, confident individuals who have high self-esteem and social competence.
 We have highly skilled, enthusiastic educators who work hand in hand with parents and the community to provide the best start for all of the children in our care.

 During the Reception year, children progress rapidly and develop the skills that are essential for lifelong learning.
 They work on both adult directed tasks and have lots of opportunities for child initiated learning.
 Reception children begin their day at 8.50am (they can come in from 8.35am) and stay with us until 3.15pm.
-Lauren and Hazel work very closely with Reception.
 We have a breakfast and after school club available daily to both Nursery and Reception children.
 For more information about this service please click here.

 If you have any questions or want to find out any further information about our unit, then please do not hesitate to contact us.
 We will be happy to help you!